 Feet Standardize on the Monkey-star's Inner-circle

-does so in its own way.
+the X-star's inner-circle accurately.
+The head, however, does so in its own way.
 It fits into the inner-circle's inscribed

-The inner-circle fits both the hands and the feet to within three
+pentagon (see below).
+In my file, the inner-circle fits both the hands and the feet to within three

 millimeters on each side.
-The method for reconstructing the

 we see here is what we saw in the French